dhuseljic/dal-toolbox/README.md

 ## Query Strategies
 The DAL-Toolbox contains various query strategies ready to be used.
-The following list shows each available strategy with a reference to the original paper.
+The following list shows popular available strategies with a reference to the original papers.

 | **Item**        | **Publication**                                                                                                                                              |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|